Qeole/Enlight/misc/UPDATE_todo-list.md

 ## Master branch

-- Replace `highlight.min.js` with new version from CDN
-- Get `highligh.pack.js` with all languages from highlight.js website
+- Get `highlightjs.zip` archive with all languages from highlight.js website
+- Replace `highlightjs/highligh.pack.js` with the version extracted from the archive
-- Add new supported languages into `data/languages-all.json` (get ids with `misc/extractLanguages.sh`, name on website or `CHANGES.md` file)
+- Add new supported languages into `options/languages-list_all.json` (get ids with `./misc/extractLanguages.sh highlightjs/highlight.pack.js`
-- Add new/modified CSS stylesheets to `data/highlightjs/styles`
+- Delete `highlightjs/styles` and replace from `styles` from the archive to update CSS stylesheets
-- Add name of new CSS stylesheets to `package.json`
+- Add name of new CSS stylesheets to `options/fill-css-list.js`
-- Update version number in `package.json`
+- Update version number in `manifest.json`
 - Update highlight.js version number   in `README.md`
 - Update number of supported languages in `README.md`
 - Update number of supported styles    in `README.md`
-- Run tests

-## All-languages branch

-- Replace `highlight.pack.js` with downloaded version
-- Remove `highlight.min.js`
-- Rename xpi file
-- Update highlight.js version number   in `README.md`
-- Update number of supported languages in `README.md`
 - Run tests